-The aim of the Fair Rubber Association is “to contribute to an improvement of the working and living conditions of the primary producers of natural latex by applying the principles of Fair Trade to the trade in products made of natural rubber.”
-That is what their statue says.
-But what does it actually mean?
+The Fair Trade Labelling Organisation (FLO) has developed Fair Trade citeria for a lot of the products we use at FAIR SQUARED, but not all of them.
+One of these is natural latex or rubber.
+Natural latex is the product of the tropical tree “”Hevea Brasiliensis””.
+The Fair Rubber Assossication was founded with the “”aim (…) to contribute to an improvement of the working- and living conditions of the primary producers of natural latex (rubber), by applying the principles of Fair Trade to the trade in products made from natural rubber””.
+That’s what it says in the Fair Rubber constitution – but what does it actually mean?

 Fair Rubber is a good thing for a lot of people.
 In particular the primary producers of natural latex, the rubber tappers, plantation workers and small scale farmers should be able to participate in Fair Trade.
 But because of low world market prices for rubber they are often unable to adequately provide for their families.